TariCodes/TariCodes/README.md

 ## Hi there 👋 <br>
 # I'm Godbless Ikadoi.

-Im in love with Web Programming/ Red Hat Hacking 👩‍💻👩‍💻
+I'm in love with Programming 👩‍💻👩‍💻

 ## Interest
 - AI/ML